mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

    git clone https://github.com/mongodb-industry-solutions/manufacturing-car-manual-RAG.git
    ```

-4. After running the `git clone` command, a new directory with the repository's name will be created in your chosen directory.
+4. After running the `git clone` command a new directory with the repository's name will be created in your chosen directory.
 To navigate into the cloned repository, use the `cd` command:

    ```bash
    cd car-manual-explorer